CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     db-66db46fb89-vzqrz   0/1     InvalidImageName   0          26s
     ```

 1. This is expected as the tag `latest` was missing in the image name.
 Let's fix it and try again.
-So we will edit the file `db-deployment.yaml`, add latest to the image filed so it looks like: `postgres:latest`,
+So we will edit the file `db-deployment.yaml`, add `latest` to the image value so it looks like: `postgres:latest`,

     ```diff
-    @@ -33,5 +33,5 @@
                  - name: POSTGRES_USER
     -          image: 'postgres:'
     +          image: 'postgres:latest'